oshied/directord/docs/orchestrations.md

 > Asynchronous orchestrations allow operators to run many orchestrations at the same time while following the defined task ordering.

+Optionally, an orchestration can be named.
+This is done through the use of the `name` key.
+When orchestrations are named, both the job list and fingerprint output will use the defined `name` in the returned information.

 ##### Example Orchestrations